What is voicing a piano?

 There are many words to describe the tone of a piano: mellow, deep, harsh, brittle, metallic, lively, rich, bright, dark, nasally, glassy, warm, full singing, thin, robust, delicate, soft, sweet, loud, to name more than a few.
-Some of these descriptions are used by pianists to describe what they hear when they play their instruments.
-Some describe what pianists want to hear.
-A good piano has a wide range and with proper voicing should sound even and musical in any register.
+These descriptions are often used by pianists to describe what they hear or want to hear when they play their instruments.
+A well-voiced piano should have good sustain, power, clarity, and a range of tonal colors to match the wide dynamic range.

 How do you know a piano needs voicing?